poohcom1/godot-private-exports/README.md

 ### Testing

-Testing is done manually in the `test/tests.gd`.
-It's an EditorScript, so we just run it and check that no asserts are failing.
+Most testing is done by gdUnit4.
+However, testing `is_overwriting_default` is not possible with gdUnit because it uses `Script.get_property_default_value`, which only works in the editor.
+To cover this, extra tests has been writen as an EditorScript in `test/manual_test.gd`.